zbray/notes/courses/odin/ruby/notes.md

 `3.times` tells ruby to run this block 3 times
 `do |i| .. end` defines the block
 `i` is the looper counter starting at 0
-So every time it runs
+So every time it runs it iterates on the integer 0 and outputs a number.